Researchers are working to:

 This mission will be accomplished by bringing together scientists and clinicians with a variety of backgrounds and skills to create programs to conduct top-notch research and provide expert clinical care and education to address the following goals:

-The Department of Population Sciences team brings together experts from a variety of fields:
+The Department of Population Sciences brings together experts from a variety of fields

 The goal of the Division of Cancer Etiology is to understand the causes of cancer.
 By understanding the causes of cancer, solutions can be developed to help prevent cancer, especially in people who are at highest risk.
 Scientists in the Division of Cancer Etiology have already made important discoveries about factors that may influence a person’s risk of developing cancer.

-The Division of Clinical Cancer Genetics includes clinical services, research, and educational programs focusing on people who are at increased risk for developing cancer because of family history or personal risk factors.
+The Division of Clinical Cancer Genomics includes clinical services, research, and educational programs focusing on people who are at increased risk for developing cancer because of family history or personal risk factors.

 The Division of Nursing Research and Education is well recognized on a national level for its research and education focused on nursing care for patients with cancer, which has helped to increase the quality of care provided to cancer patients across the United States.
 The goals of the program are to improve quality of life and symptom management for patients with cancer, and to educate professional and family caregivers about how best to assist cancer patients.